 On February 23rd, The Restigouche Multicultural Association in collaboration with CCNB-Campbellton Campus and the Department of Post-secondary Education, Training and Labour, celebrated Black History Month by hosting an evening at the Alma Hall in Atholville.
 Over 200 people enjoyed the evening which included;

-African dishes prepared by Madeline Kpli, with the help of some international students from the CCNB
+African cuisine prepared by Madeline Kpli, with the help of some international students from the CCNB

-Our MC’s Honorine Ngoutchoup, Armand Miteyo and Tracy O’Toole along with a number of speakers presented informative presentations to honor and celebrate the many achievements of Black Canadians and the contributions they have made to our country including;
+Our MC’s Honorine Ngoutchoup, Armand Miteyo and Tracy O’Toole along with a number of speakers presented informative presentations to honor and celebrate the many achievements of Black Canadians and the contributions they have made to our country.

 Melindria Tavoularis, President of the Restigouche Multicultural Association